OSOT Advocating on behalf of Ontario Occupational Therapists!

 - Positioning occupational therapy within the home and community care modernization strategy.
 As a component of health system transformation, the Ministry of Health is addressing new strategies for home and community care to enable more integrated services within Ontario Health Teams.
-Occupational therapists have much to add to community based services targeted to support Ontarians to manage their health and functional needs at home, preventing ER and hospital admissions and delaying long-term care admissions as long as possible.
+Occupational therapists have much to add to community-based services targeted to support Ontarians to manage their health and functional needs at home, preventing ER and hospital admissions, and delaying long-term care admissions as long as possible.
 OSOT has long advocated for a home and community care sector that is more focused on enabling skills and participation than providing care.
 The current review provides opportunity to advance this messaging when there is an increasing pressure to support early discharges from hospital and supporting people living with multiple chronic condition to manage well in their homes.
 Further, today’s home care sector has significant human resource challenges for OT.
 Significant vacancy rates, recruitment challenges and low morale within the sector is now challenging providers’ abilities to service need.
 There is a critical need to elevate the challenges in the sector and the need to address issues relating to equitable compensation (to other sectors), dependable visit volumes, payment for indirect client care time, etc.

 - Supporting implementation of Ontario's new Ontario Autism Program and promoting the services of occupational therapists (now publicly funded) for children, youth and families living with autism.
-OSOT continues it's presence at the provincial leadership tables for this program, having been represented at the Provincial OAP Advisory Panel, the Society is now represented on the OAP Implementation Working Group which is charged with advancing the recommendations of the Advisory Panel for a comprehensive needs-based program.
-As the program roles out we see growth opportunities for occupational therapy practice that is evidence based.
+OSOT continues its presence at the provincial leadership tables for this program, having been represented at the Provincial OAP Advisory Panel, the Society is now represented on the OAP Implementation Working Group which is charged with advancing the recommendations of the Advisory Panel for a comprehensive needs-based program.
+As the program continues to roll out we see growth opportunities for occupational therapy practice that is evidence based.
 So much effort has resulted in OT being recognized as a funded Core Service for children/youth with autism.
 Recognizing the significant workforce capacity shortage of OTs for this population, the new OAP Workforce Capacity Building Fund poses opportunity for funded projects to support capacity building within the profession to address this population's needs.